iterative/vscode-dvc/CONTRIBUTING.md

   Optional, but highly recommended as PRs with improper format will be blocked from merge until the issue is fixed.

-### Shell-based Development Environment

-This option lacks access to the debugger, but uses less resources if using an editor other then VS Code to work on this project.
-These scripts also assume `code` is installed and accessible on `$PATH` (i.e. it can be run on the command line).

-- run `yarn dev-server` to start the extension and webview dev servers (alternatively, use `extension-dev-server` and `webview-dev-server` to launch them individually).

-- run `yarn dev-ui` to launch the Extension Development Host.

-- Open the demo or another DVC project in the Extension Development Host.
-  Alternatively, run `yarn dev-ui demo` to open the demo project directly, or replace `demo` with path to the project directory of your choice.
-VS Code will remember the last project opened, so this step only has to be done once.

-- Use the "Toggle Developer Tools" command in the Extension Development Host's Command Palette to see any console output from the extension, as it won't be in the shell.

 ## The demo project

 The demo project was initially forked from